dorogoy/zipline-mcp/README.md

 - "Show me the available folders"
 - "What folders do I have on the server?"
 - "List all remote folders"
+- "Create a new folder named 'Documents'"
+- "Add a folder called 'Images' to my Zipline server"
+- "Create a public folder named 'Shared Files'"
+- "Add a new folder with the name 'Projects'"
+- "Create a folder named 'Archive' and make it private"

 ### Sandbox Path Resolution